Tips and Timeline for Recovery After Facelift Surgery

 Go through your wardrobe and select plenty of comfortable clothing options that you will be wearing throughout the recovery phase.
 Choose blouses, shirts and sweatshirts that can be opened from the front.
 It is best to avoid clothes that are worn over your head.
 If you don’t have enough comfy clothes, you might want to do some shopping.

-3. Prep Your Recovery Room
+3. Prepare Your Recovery Room

 Prepare your resting space ahead of time.
 Make sure to choose a room that is comfortable and can accommodate all the things that you are going to need for several days.
 If possible, get a recliner.
 It will allow you to sleep comfortably without the need of stacking pillows under your head.
 Prepare a table that is within your reach near your bed.
 Keep your phone, charger, tissues, medications, ointments, water, magazines, remote control for TV/AC, and everything you will need during your recovery.